gregorydgraham/DBvolution10/README.md

-# DBvolution
+# DBvolution7
-DBvolution is a java library that reduces SQL access to simple java calls.
+DBvolution7 is a java library that reduces SQL access to simple java calls optimized for Java7.

 Advanced Library to Remove Object Relational Impedance.